-Mappings were based on data provided by: Entrez Gene ftp://ftp.ncbi.nlm.nih.gov/gene/DATA With a date stamp from the source of: 2010-Sep7 hgu133a2GO 9 hgu133a2G0
+Mappings were based on data provided by: Entrez Gene ftp://ftp.ncbi.nlm.nih.gov/gene/DATA With a date stamp from the source of: 2014-Mar13 hgu133a2GO 9 hgu133a2G0 hgu133a2GO is an R object that provides mappings between manufacturer identifiers and the GO identifiers that they are directly associated with.
+This mapping and its reverse mapping (hgu133a2GO2PROBE) do NOT associate the child terms from the GO ontology with the gene.
+Only the directly evidenced terms are represented here.

 '''

 x <- hgu133a2GENENAME

 Get the probe identifiers that are mapped to a gene name

 mapped_probes <- mappedkeys(x)

 Convert to a list

 xx <- as.list(x[mapped_probes])

 if(length(xx) > 0) {

-'''

-'''

 Get the GENENAME for the first five probes

 xx[1:5]

 Get the first one

 xx[[1]]

+}

 '''

-Map between Manufacturer IDs and Gene Ontology (GO)
+Maps between manufacturer IDs and Gene Ontology (GO) IDs